The Cruel Sea (1953 film): Filming

-In a scene where the corvette’s main 4 inch gun was to be fired at night, the first round used was a simple pyrotechnic load which resulted in a large wad of burning cotton falling unspectacularly out of the gun’s muzzle.
-As a consequence, and unbeknown to Donald Sinden, who was acting as the officer in charge of the gun, the crew decided to load a live 4 inch round for the second take.
-Sinden sighted a small light “bobbing on the water” through his binoculars as he gave the command to fire, and this turned out to be a small fishing boat.
-The live shell missed the boat by an estimated “2 to 3 yards” according to Sinden, narrowly averting disaster.

 Editing

 The most traumatic scene in the film occurs after a submarine has caused havoc to the convoy and the ASDIC (sonar detector) reveals that it is beneath a group of British sailors who are struggling in the water, hoping to be rescued.
 Ericson, faced with an appalling choice, drops the depth charges that will destroy the enemy but will also kill his countrymen.
 Yet for all his professionalism he is a human being and he later gets paralytically drunk and bares his feelings to Lockhart.
 Jack Hawkins, personally moved by the situation, delivered a fitting emotional performance and at the end of the scene tears were rolling down his face.
 Two days later, after seeing it cut together, Michael Balcon asked Charles Frend to re-shoot it with Hawkins keeping a grip on himself.
 It was played that way and Balcon pronounced it absolutely perfect.
 Then two days later, after another viewing, it was decided that a little emotion was needed after all; the scene was re-shot with just an odd tear or two and again the verdict was that it was now dead right.
 Hawkins was amused to note that in the final version of the film, the original first take was used.

-In his second autobiography, Donald Sinden wrote:

-The editor, Peter Tanner, showed me a clip of film in which the Compass Rose was sailing from left to right across the screen.
+In his second autobiography, Donald Sinden wrote:The editor, Peter Tanner, showed me a clip of film in which the Compass Rose was sailing from left to right across the screen.
 'Now, that is exactly the shot I need to show the ship returning to Liverpool – but the ship is going the wrong way.'
 I asked him what he meant and he said 'The eye of the viewer accepts anything travelling from left to right as going away from home, anything going from right to left is returning home.
 What I shall do is just reverse this piece of film and the ship will be going in the required direction'.